1. PERSONAL FINANCE

 I will become a better person

-Many overspenders believe purchases can help them become better people.
-One woman in the study was certain that cosmetic dental surgery would improve her looks, increase her confidence, and help her become more successful.
+You may be tempted to overspend because you think it will make you a better person.
+One woman in the study was confident that cosmetic dental surgery would improve her looks, increase her confidence, and help her become more successful.

 I will become more effective